alexbakerdev/Landfill/readme.md

   }
 ```

-Not only does this save having to repeat boilerplate template code for each new template (oh the irony), it should reduce the barrier of effort to write a new template.
+This saves having to repeat boilerplate templating code for each new template (oh the irony), thus it should reduce the effort barrier to write a new/custom template.
 ## Roadmap
 Landfill was created to fill a specific niche, and does that well.
 However, I hope that a few additional features would make Landfill a versatile tool.